Right Arrow

 • Choose flexible, intuitive solutions that scale with your business.

-The most common challenges include preventing slips and falls, managing vehicle and pedestrian movement in tight spaces, enforcing PPE compliance, and ensuring safe lifting practices.
-Each of these risks can lead to serious injuries but are highly preventable with the right controls and visibility.
+The most common safety risks include vehicle and pedestrian movement in tight spaces, PPE compliance, and safe lifting practices.
+Each of these can lead to serious injuries but are often avoidable with the right controls and visibility.

-AI video analytics provide real-time detection of hazards like spills, unauthorized entry into restricted zones, and unsafe lifting or PPE lapses.
-By alerting staff instantly and providing visual context for incidents, these systems help teams catch small problems before they become big ones.
+Video AI provides rapid detection of hazards like unauthorized entry into restricted zones and PPE lapses.
+By alerting staff in real time and providing visual context for incidents, these systems help teams catch small problems before they become big ones.

 Start by identifying your facility’s highest-risk areas.
 Use existing camera systems where possible.
 Engage frontline workers in the process so they understand the system is there for their protection.
 Prioritize easy-to-use platforms that deliver clear, actionable alerts and insights.

-Yes—video intelligence can support compliance by documenting adherence to safety protocols, providing evidence of training and incident response, and helping identify gaps in real time.
-This makes it easier to address issues proactively, avoid citations, and demonstrate due diligence during inspections.
+Yes—video AI can support compliance by documenting adherence to safety protocols, providing evidence of training and incident response, and helping identify gaps.
+This makes it easier to address issues preemptively, lower the risk of citations, and demonstrate due diligence during inspections.

-How can I ensure new safety technology is accepted by my team?
+How to ensure new safety technology is accepted by my team

 Transparency and collaboration are key.
-Explain that the system is focused on preventing injuries and supporting worker wellbeing, not just “catching mistakes.”
+Explain that the system is a tool for reducing injuries and supporting worker wellbeing.
 Involve employees in setup, review data together, and celebrate safety wins achieved with the help of new tools.

-Can Spot AI integrate with our existing security cameras?
+Can Spot AI integrate with existing security cameras

-Yes—Spot AI is designed to work with most standard camera systems, adding intelligent analytics without requiring a complete overhaul.
+Yes—Spot AI is designed to work with most standard camera systems, adding AI capabilities without requiring a complete overhaul.
 This makes adoption faster and more cost-effective for dealerships and parts retailers.

 Joshua Foster is an IT Systems Engineer at Spot AI, where he focuses on designing and securing scalable enterprise networks, managing cloud-integrated infrastructure, and automating system workflows to enhance operational efficiency.
 He is passionate about cross-functional collaboration and takes pride in delivering robust technical solutions that empower both the Spot AI team and its customers.